 After seeing several tiny homes I think custom furniture like this is the key to making it work.
-This one in particular pulls out and transforms into a bed that way his kids have somewhere to sleep when they use it.
+This one, in particular, pulls out and transforms into a bed that way his kids have somewhere to sleep when they use it.
 You can see how that works in the video tour at the bottom of this page.

 Ladder to Sleeping Loft